johannessonlab/HetVPaper/README.md

 # Scripts and pipelines for the het-v paper
-Scripts and Snakemake pipelines associated with the paper of Ament-Velásquez et al. "Allorecognition genes drive reproductive isolation in *Podospora anserina*", Nature Ecology & Evolution.
+Scripts and Snakemake pipelines associated with the paper of Ament-Velásquez et al. "Allorecognition genes drive reproductive isolation in *Podospora anserina*", *Nature Ecology & Evolution*.

 There are three main [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipelines.
 The first one, `SNPpop.smk`, must be run first.
 Some of the outputs are used by the other two pipelines.
 So, the order goes: